noizwaves/gdev-setup/README.md

 ### Commands

-Shell commands that:
+Command results are determined by exit code.
-- exit with `0` when they succeed
+- `success`: exit with `0`
-- exit with anything else when they fail
+- `failure`: anything else

 ### Fixes

-All fix commands are run in order exactly one time. `gdev-setup` continues regardless of fix exit code.
+Fixes will be attempted at most one time.
+A skip does not count as an attempt.

-Shell commands that:
+Fix results are determined by exit code.
-- exit with `0` when they succeed
+- `success`: exit with `0`
-- exit with `1` when the fix skipped running
+- `skip`: exit with `1`
-- exit with anything else otherwise
+- `failure`: anything else